Quality assurance

 - an identified pattern of accreditation recommendations that puts at risk fairness, validity or reliability

-- issues raised as a consequence of an inspection NESA completed.
+- issues raised as a consequence of an inspection we completed.

 The outcome of a risk-based audit will not impact the accreditation status of individual teachers.
-However, we will share audit findings with the relevant stakeholders including the principal or service director.
+However, we will share audit findings with the relevant stakeholders including the principal or TA Delegate.

 We conduct a quarterly audit of a stratified randomised sample of records submitted across all schools or services.
 Data includes a representative proportion of records from early childhood, primary and secondary teachers from the follow sectors: